William Henry Squire: Playing career

 Squire also performed quartets with other members of the Queen's Hall Orchestra in the Queen's Small Hall.
 It was in 1898, while at the Queen's Hall, that Fauré, impressed with Squire's mastery of French music dedicated his Sicilienne Op.
 78 for cello and piano to him.

 Squire also played in the London Symphony Orchestra.
 In 1899, he performed the Schubert Quintet in an ensemble led by the violinist Joseph Joachim.
 Squire played at several other London venues including the London Ballad Concerts which were held at the Royal Albert Hall, Hampstead Popular Concerts, the National Sunday League Concerts held at the London Palladium and at the Aeolian Hall.

 For nine successive years in the early 20th century, Squire made frequent concert tours of the provinces as a soloist with the contralto singer Clara Butt and her husband, the baritone Kennerley Rumford.
 During this same period Squire was also associated with the music festivals held at Leeds and Norwich, and Hereford, Worcester and Gloucester (the Three Choirs Festival).
 He played in trios with William Murdoch (piano) and Albert Sammons (violin) – the "London Chamber Music Players", and Frederick Sewell (piano) and Johannes Wolff (violin).

 His performance schedule remained busy until the late 1920s by which time the limited number of prestigious concert dates became shared between a growing number of cellists.
 In October 1941 he made his last appearance in a public concert at the Festival of Arts in Exeter Cathedral.
 He also appeared before royalty on many occasions.

 Squire's style of playing has been described as "of the old school" as he was taught by Piatti.
 In a comparison with the cellist Pablo Casals of the number of portamenti used in the first twenty-six bars of the slow movement of the Elgar cello concerto, Squire has been described as using twenty-three portamenti (in his 1930 recording) compared to only ten used by Casals (recorded in 1945).
 In addition, Squire's portamenti have been described as "slow and unsoftened by diminuendi" [sic]; Casals's as "extremely varied and subtle".

 Squire is said to have played a cello by Bergonzi, but there is an alternative view that he played a Matteo Goffriller.

 Academic career

 Squire was professor of cello at the Royal College of Music in London between 1898 and 1917.
 From 1911 to 1917, he was professor at the Guildhall School of Music in London.
 He was an examiner for the Royal Academy of Music in London and also adjudicated at various music festivals.
 He was an adjudicator for the Associated Board of the Royal Schools of Music submitting some of his own pieces for the syllabuses.
-Among his pupils were the cellists Cedric Sharpe (1891–1978) and Colin Hampton (1911–1996).
+Among his pupils were the cellists Cedric Sharpe (1891–1978), Marie Dare and Colin Hampton (1911–1996).

 Between 1926 and November 1953, he was director of the Performing Rights Society becoming 1st honorary member of the General Council from November 1953 onwards.